shenwei356/LexicMap/docs/content/usage/index/_index.md

                                   alignments from these chunks will be merged in "lexicmap search".
 The value needs to be smaller than the maximum supported genome size:
                                   268435456. (default 15000000)
-      --max-open-files int        ► Maximum opened files, used in merging indexes.
+      --max-kmer-freq int         ► If a mask captures the same k-mer at more than N positions of a genome, only the first N positions will be retained.
+This option may reduce search sensitivity, but it's useful when simply checking whether a query matches any position in a genome that contains many tandem repeat sequences.
+(0 for no filtering) --max-open-files int        ► Maximum opened files, used in merging indexes.
 If there are >100 batches, please increase this value and set a bigger "ulimit -n" in shell. (default 1024)